d9042n/personal_backend/logs/README.md

 ## Retention Policy

-Log files are kept for 30 days for info and error logs, and 7 days for debug logs, after which they are automatically rotated and old logs are removed.
+Log files are kept for 30 days for info, warning, and error logs, and 7 days for debug logs, after which they are automatically rotated and old logs are removed.

 ## Adding New Loggers